kellim/meditation-timer/README.md

 # Meditation Timer

 This app lets you enter the amount of time you'd like to meditate, then a clock counts down from the input time to 00:00:00.
+When the time is up, a modal pops up and it plays a sound.
 While the clock is counting down, you can pause the time and resume it, stop the time (and go back to the input) or restart the clock.

 ## Demo